 - Add the ability to throw particles with the mouse

-As usual the complete code can be found by following the link at the bottom of this post.
+As usual the complete code can be found by clicking the Github link at the top of this post.
 By the end of this tutorial, you too will be able to fling the particles about like this:

 Getting the mouse position

-number_of_particles to 3, which will give us a few to chose between without cluttering the screen.
+Firstly, set the number_of_particles to 3, which will give us a few to choose between without cluttering the screen.

 for event in pygame.event.get(): if event.type == pygame.QUIT: running = False if event.type == pygame.MOUSEBUTTONDOWN: (mouseX, mouseY) = pygame.mouse.get_pos() print mouseX, mouseY